 I used a bit of hot glue to hold the board in place and wired it up.
 It wasn’t too tricky, it just took time.
 Again I tried to keep the wires as short as possible.

-I also added in my AV Mod for better video output using composite over RF.
+I also added in my AV Mod for better video output using composite instead of RF.

 I plan to use the same 3D Glasses board to see if I can add support to a Mega Drive as well as build it into a cartridge as a pass through cartridge so that it can work on an unmodified Master System II.